sudeepthi59o/sudeepthi59o.github.io/content/portfolio/predictive-maintainance.md

 - Generated feature importance plots.
 - Found that **Torque**, **Rotational Speed**, and **Tool Wear** were critical predictors.

-### 7. Deployment (Optional Step)
+### 7. Deployment
-- Although Canvas provides easy deployment options, the model was primarily used for evaluation in this project.
+- Although SageMaker Canvas provides easy deployment options, in this project, the model was primarily evaluated offline.
+- In the future, the model can be deployed using **AWS SageMaker Endpoints** for real-time predictions or scheduled batch inference jobs for periodic analysis.

 ---